Salisbury Playhouse, Salisbury

 There is not much to say about the design, because the play relies more on the performance, but once again Salisbury Playhouse had created a detailed set of a art-deco drawing room.
 A detail of the set was the number of large bottles of brandy and with so much tension, it was easy to see why they were there.

 This was a fantastic play that was performed by a strong cast.
 Whilst I liked The Sacred Flame, Dangerous Corner took its time and was therefore easier to follow.
-This is a great start to the year for the Salisbury Playhouse and is worth seeing at a Low Full Price.
+This is a great start to the year for the Salisbury Playhouse and is worth seeing at a low Top Price.